 The Reichstag, the traditional seat of the German Parliament, is adorned with a modern glass dome, which offers a look into the parliamentary proceedings as well as panoramic views of the Berlin skyline.
 Come here in the late afternoon or evening: The lines to get in will be shorter, and the view at sunset is spectacular.
 On top of the Reichstag, you’ll also find a restaurant with a rooftop garden, which offers breakfast, lunch and dinner at reasonable prices—sweeping views included.

 03 of 06

 The slender Victory Column in the midst of Berlin’s park Tiergarten is a 230 feet high monument, commemorating Prussia’s victory over France in 1871.
 The column is topped by the golden statue of goddess Victoria, fondly called Goldelse ("Golden Elsi") by the locals.
-You have to climb 285 steep stairs to get to the open-air viewing platform, which is set right below the giant goddess – but you’ll be rewarded with a breathtaking vista of the surrounding park and Berlin.
+You have to climb 285 steep stairs to get to the open-air viewing platform set right below the giant goddess, but you’ll be rewarded with a breathtaking vista of the surrounding park and Berlin.

 04 of 06